federico-ganzer/DroneTracking/README.md

 - **`plotter.py`**
   Real‑time visualization helper used by `main.py` to update the 3D trajectory, camera frustums, and error plots as the sequence progresses.

-- **`background_subtraction.py`** (optional)
+- **`background_subtraction.py`**
-  Contains utilities for simple foreground/background separation in real image streams, which can be used when extending the framework to real data.
+  Contains utilities for simple foreground/background separation in real image streams, which can be used in the full pipeline to identify in frame drone position.

 - **`config.py`**
   Central configuration dictionary controlling camera intrinsics, baseline length, trajectory parameters, noise levels, and BA scheduling (window size, interval, refinement stop frame).
 Refinement parameters need to be updated in `refinement.py`.